Jan-Hendrik S. Hofmeyr

-Jan-Hendrik Hofmeyr FRSSAf (born 25 August 1953) is one of the leaders in the field of metabolic control analysis and the quantitative analysis of metabolic regulation.
+Jan-Hendrik Hofmeyr FRSSAf (born 25 August 1953) is a South African scientist, who is one of the leaders in the field of metabolic control analysis and the quantitative analysis of metabolic regulation.

-Education
+Early life and education

 Hofmeyr was born in Durban, South Africa.
 He obtained BSc hons.
 (1976), MSc (1978) and PhD (1986) at the University of Stellenbosch.
 While preparing his doctoral thesis he spent six months with Athel Cornish-Bowden at Birmingham and three months with Henrik Kacser at Edinburgh.
 Both of these visits led to long-term collaborations.

 Research

 Hofmeyr's doctoral research concerned the use of graphical patterns to elucidate chains of interaction in metabolic regulation, later published in the European Journal of Biochemistry, and his collaboration with Kacser led to a study of the effect of moiety-conservation on control of pathways.
 At this time he and Cornish-Bowden were concerned that the development of metabolic control analysis seemed to be almost independent of the knowledge of metabolic regulation that had grown from the recognition of regulatory mechanisms in the 1950s and 1960s, most notably the importance of feedback inhibition and cooperative behaviour of enzymes.
 This led them to propose a way of quantifying metabolic regulation, the first of a series of publications that culminated in an analysis of the role of supply and demand in biochemical systems, i.e. an analysis of how negative feedback allow metabolic pathways to respond to changes in the demand for metabolites while resisting variations in the supply of starting materials.

 During the 21st century Hofmeyr has applied ideas of control analysis to ecosystems, and to the understanding of the self-organization of cell function in the spirit of Robert Rosen.
 More recently he has worked on the development of code biology, the novel discipline founded by Marcello Barbieri that recognizes that the genetic code is just one of several codes used and needed by biological systems.